 Send a Card to those in your street: write a small card to those in your street saying who you are and that you are praying for them.
 Include in there your number / email address or the minister's number/ email (if they give their consent) saying you are there for them to chat.
 This seems simple but in a time of uncertainty we can offer people time over the phone.

-Community Artwork: could you ask everyone on your street, or in the community to bring something to the church or a designated house, which you could then put together as a corporate piece of art at this time to reflect a coming together and the Hope we have?
+Community Artwork: could you ask everyone on your street, or in the community to bring something to the church or a designated house, which you could then put together as a corporate piece of art to reflect a coming together and the hope we have?

 You could also look at placing Biblical promises on ribbons (or something) similar for people to take